abhinav/git-spice/doc/src/setup/auth.md

 ### OAuth

+**Supported by** :simple-github: :simple-gitlab:

 With OAuth authentication, you will take the following steps:

-1. Authenticate yourself on github.com in your browser.
+1. Authenticate yourself on the service website in your browser.
 2. Authorize git-spice to act on your behalf on the **current device only**.

 ```freeze language="terminal"